Maeeen/scastie-bachelor-report/presentation/presentation.md

 * The issue?
 → Compilation errors are not machine readable.
 Hard to handle them and forward them nicely to the users.
-→ Might create some obvious issues with my colleague…
+→ Might create some obvious issues with my colleague you've seen previously…

 ---